The BEST Filipino Chicken Adobo (Tender, Saucy, One Pot, Easy)

 9. The chicken should be fork-tender.
 Check it.
 Remove the chicken and place in a platter and cover.

 10. Reduce the sauce in the pan by setting the flame higher and simmering for 8 minutes.
-(If you want to add cornstarch slurry for thicker sauce, then this is when you do that.)
+(If you want to add cornstarch slurry (in a small bowl – 3/4 tbsp cornstarch with 1 tbsp cold water, mix, then add it) for thicker sauce, then this is when you do that.)

 11. Add back the chicken to the sauce, rest for two minutes, and serve immediately the velvety sauce and tender chicken with rice, or sides of choice.